Georgiana Cavendish, Duchess of Devonshire: Later life and death

 Her absence from English society and exile in France had isolated Georgiana and was a low point for her in every respect; she returned to England, a "changed woman".
 The Duke began suffering from gout, and she spent her time at his side nursing him.
-With also a new miscarriage, this circumstance with her husband brought about a softening and closeness between the spouses.
+Along with a recent miscarriage, this circumstance with her husband brought about a softening and closeness between the two.
 She took a positive interest in science, took up writing again (producing two more works), and even continued her political activism while trying to rebuild the Whig party (to no avail before its end).
 Georgiana also came to meet and become friends with the wife of her former lover, Charles Grey.

-In 1796, Georgiana succumbed to illness in one eye; the medical treatment resulted in a scarring of her face.
+In 1796, Georgiana succumbed to a tumour or infection in one eye; after treatment she became blind in that eye with a disfiguring scar on her face.
 However, "Those scars released her from her fears.
 All the inhibitions about whether she was beautiful enough or whether she was up to the job left her".
 In her late thirties, Georgiana was able to regain pre-eminence and enjoyment in open society, although her personal life would continue to be marred by degrees of unhappiness, debt, and decline in health.

 During her early forties, the Duchess of Devonshire devoted her time to the coming out of her eldest daughter, Lady Georgiana Dorothy Cavendish.
-The debutante was presented in 1800, and the Duchess saw her daughter wed Lord Morpeth, the heir apparent of the Earl of Carlisle, in 1801; it was the first and only time the Duchess of Devonshire saw one of her issue marry.
+The debutante was presented in 1800, and the Duchess saw her daughter wed Lord Morpeth, the heir apparent of the Earl of Carlisle, in 1801; it was the only time the Duchess of Devonshire saw one of her issue marry.

 Georgiana's health continued to decline well into her forties, and her gambling addiction continued.
 She once reached out to her mother, begging for a sum of 100 pounds and complaining to her of jaundice.
 While her mother at first believed her daughter was just ill from her gambling, Countess Spencer, as well as those around Georgiana, soon came to realise she was truly sick.
-She was thought to be suffering from an abscess on her liver.
+She was thought to be suffering from a liver abscess.